AudiusProject/audius-protocol/apps/audius-client/packages/mobile/patches/README.md

 ## react-native+0.71.8.patch

 Patch to prevent a freezing issue on some Android 13 devices when using an inverted FlatList with a lot of text or any animations.
 See https://github.com/facebook/react-native/issues/35350 and https://github.com/facebook/react-native/issues/30034

+Patch to fix an issue with TextInput not sending onChange events on the first character entered, when multiline is set to true.
+See https://github.com/facebook/react-native/issues/37784